o3de/o3de.org/content/docs/user-guide/features/components/reference/vegetation-layer-spawner.md

 ---
 # Vegetation Layer Spawner {#component-vegetation-layer-spawner}

-Use the **Vegetation Layer Spawner** component to define areas and rules for procedurally placing dynamic vegetation or other static meshes in your Lumberyard level\.
+Use the **Vegetation Layer Spawner** component to define areas and rules for procedurally placing dynamic vegetation or other static meshes in your O3DE level\.

 To use the **Vegetation Layer Spawner** component, you must enable the **Vegetation** gem\.